 The Compensation Committee established executive officer stock ownership guidelines in order to ensure a continuing alignment of executive and shareholder interests.
-Under these guidelines, an executive officer is required to retain ownership of shares which include restricted stock awards, 50 percent of the shares underlying options and shares held in the Qualified Savings Plan and the Non-Qualified Savings Plan, in an amount equal in value to a multiple of the individual's mid-point of grade salary and target annual non-equity incentive bonus.
+Under these guidelines, an executive officer is required to retain ownership of shares in an amount equal in value to a multiple of the individual's midpoint of salary grade and target annual non-equity incentive bonus.
+Qualifying awards include directly-held stock, restricted stock awards not subject to performance, shares held in the Qualified Savings Plan, shares held in the Non-Qualified Savings Plan, and 50 percent of the shares underlying options.